 Steps to reproduce

-LANLoad NEEPP was developed in ArcGIS Pro 3.4.2 (ESRI) at a 10-meter resolution, using the NAD83 (2011) Datum and the Florida GDL Albers Ellipsoid: GRS 1980 projection.
-The geospatial datasets incorporated in LANLoad NEEPP (2025) were obtained in 2024 from: Florida Department of Environmental Protection (DEP), National Resources Conservation Service (NRCS), South Florida Water Management District (SFWMD), Federal Emergency Management Agency (FEMA), Florida Geological Survey (FGS), University of South Florida Ecohydrology Research Group (USF-ERG), and the U.S. Geological Survey (USGS).
+LANLoad NEEPP was developed in ArcGIS Pro 3.5.2 (ESRI) at a 9.6-meter resolution, using the NAD83 (2011) Datum and the Florida GDL Albers Ellipsoid: GRS 1980 projection.
+The geospatial datasets incorporated in LANLoad NEEPP (2026) were obtained in 2025 & 2026 from: Florida Department of Environmental Protection (DEP), Federal Emergency Management Agency (FEMA), Florida Geological Survey (FGS), National Resources Conservation Service (NRCS), and the U.S. Geological Survey (USGS).
+Standard geoprocessing workflows and authoritative reference materials were utilized to cleanse data, fill spatial gaps, and eliminate null values in source datasets prior to use.
+Three geospatial datasets derived from source data, Waterbodies, Distance to Waterbodies and Slope, were developed by The Balmoral Group in collaboration with the University of South Florida - Ecohydrology Research Group.
+Additional details are available in the metadata that accompanies each geospatial dataset.

 Institutions